ksnortum/find-words-java/README.md

 * Add ability to do two wild cards (dots)
 * Better progress bar when using wild cards
 * Add help and/or hover text
-* Add Starts With and Ends With options